letsconfuse/redditToInfinityTransfer/README.md

 | `7.5.0/`                                                             | Unzipped folder from backup   |
 | `7.5.0.zip`                                                          | **Final zip** to import back  |

-2. Copy the final zip back to your phone.
-3. Open the **Infinity app** → Go to `Hamburger Menu > Settings > Advanced > Restore Settings`.
+✅ Now restore this modified backup in the **Infinity app** → Settings → Restore Settings.
-4. Select your modified ZIP file to restore.

-Done!
-Now your Infinity app will show your subscribed subreddits — without logging into Reddit.
+Enjoy your subscribed subreddits without logging in! 🎉

+---

+## 🙌 Notes & Feedback

+This project is open source, created by [letsconfuse](https://github.com/letsconfuse).

+If you have suggestions for improvement, run into issues, or want to share better ways to achieve this — feel free to open an issue or pull request.

+Let’s make it better together and help others who need this solution!